Logo

 Email Administrators & Deliverability Teams

 When email to or from a domain fails or bounces unexpectedly, MX Lookup is the first diagnostic step.
-It confirms whether MX records exist, whether the mail server hostnames resolve to valid IPs (cross-reference with DNS Lookup), and whether priority values are configured correctly for your primary and backup mail servers.
+It confirms whether MX records exist, whether the mail server hostnames resolve to valid IPs (cross-reference with the DNS Lookup), and whether priority values are configured correctly for your primary and backup mail servers.

 Email Security & Anti-Phishing

-Attackers who gain control of a domain's DNS (via registrar compromise or DNS hijacking) often change MX records to intercept incoming email — including password resets, banking notifications, and internal communications.
+Attackers who gain control of a domain's DNS (via registrar compromise or DNS hijacking) often change MX records to intercept incoming email - including password resets, banking notifications, and internal communications.
 Security teams should monitor MX records for all critical domains and alert on any change.
-For historical MX configurations, use Historical DNS Lookup — MX record history is one of its most queried features.
+For historical MX configurations, use the Historical DNS Lookup - MX record history is one of its most queried features.

 SPF Configuration Verification

 SPF records authorize which mail servers may send email on behalf of a domain.
 The 'mx' mechanism in an SPF record automatically authorizes all servers listed in the domain's MX records.
-MX Lookup lets you see exactly which servers are being authorized via the SPF 'mx' mechanism — critical for ensuring your SPF policy matches your actual sending infrastructure.
-Check both MX and TXT (SPF) records together via DNS Lookup.
+MX Lookup lets you see exactly which servers are being authorized via the SPF 'mx' mechanism - critical for ensuring your SPF policy matches your actual sending infrastructure.
+Check both MX and TXT (SPF) records together via the DNS Lookup.

 Threat Intelligence & Phishing Detection